MFlisar/GarminUITestScript/README.md

 - there are *no error checks* in this script - this is something that could be improved
 - make sure no file is opened in an editor during TESTS
 - don't click around during tests - some UI tests (making a screenshot) do depend on focus windows
+- placeholder paths will not work if they are needed for the screenshot part, because they way that strings are inserted into the window do not support %...

 I could only test this on my machine, maybe small adjustments are necessary on your device